andresmax/andresmax/content/posts/why-product-roadmaps-set-you-up-for-failure.md

 tags:
   - Software
 ---
-For 12 years I've worked with SaaS product teams.
+For over 12 years I've worked with SaaS product teams.
 Many have been successful in launching and generating revenue, others failed to ship.
 It all comes down to your product roadmap.

 <!--more-->

 As a product manager (or owner) what is the first thing you think of when you want to ship a product?

 Chances are you want to put together a roadmap for your product.

 Build it, ship it and keep following your roadmap.

 Nothing wrong with having a roadmap to release your MVP, but after you ship that first version roadmaps turn into dangerous beasts.

 See, roadmaps limit your scope and vision to what you, your stakeholders and your team *thinks* that needs to be built.
-This is a dangerous situation to be in because you are basically building in the dark without external input from important stakeholders, like _uhm_, you know, your customers!
+This is a dangerous situation to be in because you are basically building in the dark without external input from important stakeholders, like _uhm_, you know - your customers!

 ## Problem

 The problem with the traditional roadmap comes down that it is just a timeline.
 One big list of feature after feature spread out over a calendar.

-Something new comes in?
-Add it to the list, estimate it, done.
+If something new comes in you add it to the list, estimate it, done.

 Again, this may work out really early stage when you are building out an MVP, but it hurts the product, the release schedule and ultimately your customer if you are not careful.

 ### Heres why:

-Building an MVP should be quick and within 6 to 12 months, during this time you are building a very limited feature set to get out there and gather feedback.
+Building an MVP should be quick a quick 6 to 12 month process.

+During this time you are building a very limited feature set to get out there and gather feedback.
 (Though I would instead recommend a different approach: gather feedback even earlier than your first line of code, but I'll talk about that in another post).

-The problem comes when you keep adding (after your MVP) to your timeline/roadmap, also called a Gantt chart, as your main tool for a release cycle.
+The problem comes when you keep adding (after your MVP) to your timeline/roadmap (sometimes in the shape of a [Gantt chart](https://en.wikipedia.org/wiki/Gantt_chart)) as your main tool for a release cycle.

 ### Why is it a problem?

-Simple: Roadmaps make it easy to ignore stakeholders, budget, time, and most importantly your customers.
+Simple: Roadmaps make it easy to ignore stakeholders, budget, time, and most importantly: your customers.

 You are essentially building a black box of ideas to pick from and build.

 And the further away you stretch out your roadmap/timeline, the more you are making things up: